emberian/cargo-lite/README.rst

 What does it do?
 It fetches dependencies and builds them.
 Eventually it will be able to update deps by fetching from hg/git, and also when rustc version changes.
 That's it.
 That's all it does.
-No configurable package script, no fancy only-rebuild-what-is-necessary, no handling of cyclic dependencies, etc.
+No fancy configurable package script (a la rustpkg), no fancy only-rebuild-what-is-necessary, no handling of cyclic dependencies, etc.

 example
 =======